Next Period Recommendation Reality Check: Dataset

 When comparing RecSys datasets, one possible direction of inquiry can concern the difference in user item purchasing and coverage.
 To be more exact, we are interested in knowing the following: (1) How many items has the user purchased in total?
 (2) From all available items, how many unique ones has the user interacted with?
-As we focus on the next-period recommendation task, the same questions could be asked in terms of per period statistics.
+As we focus on the next-period recommendation task, the same questions could be asked in terms of statistics per period.

-The results of dataset comparison are presented in \autoref{fig:data-comparison}, and based on these results, several observations can be made.
-First, the TaFeng dataset represents the most "sparse" dataset, as it has the lowest number of interactions and item coverage.
+The results of dataset comparison are presented in \autoref{fig:data-comparison}.
+TaFeng represents the most "sparse" dataset, as it has the lowest number of interactions and item coverage.
 On the other hand, DHB is the most "dense" dataset, with its statistics having the most significant values among competitors.
 We suspect that the main reason for such explicit fragmentation is the overall size of the dataset in terms of time, items, users, and diversity of available goods.
-While DHB contains transactions from $~760$ stores, TaFeng represents only one.
-Finally, while the proposed TTRS dataset has intermediate overall statistics, its per period coverage is comparable with DHB, indicating a high diversity of user interests over time.
+While DHB contains transactions from $760$ stores over 2 years, TaFeng represents only one over 4 months.
+Finally, while the proposed TTRS dataset has average overall statistics, its per period coverage is comparable with DHB, indicating a high diversity of user interests over time.